The ability to focus while coding is incredibly important for developers.

 When developing software in a team, you’ll need a straightforward collaboration program, so you can work on various parts of the code simultaneously.
-Codeanywhere let’s yout do just that, as it is a code editor that allows developers to code together in real-time, and finish more in less time.
+Codeanywhere lets you do just that, as it is a code editor that allows developers to code together in real-time, and finish more in less time.

 With this code editor, you can work directly in your browser.
 Just invite your collaborators, by sending them an URL link of the project; you can determine the level of permissions for each team member, and invite as many programmers as you want.

 Choose one of the 75 programming languages, and you’ll get the corresponding syntax highlighting for it.
-You’ll be able to see the cursors of your colleagues as the move in the editor, so you’ll know where they are at any given time.
+You’ll be able to see the cursors of your colleagues as they move in the editor, so you’ll know where they are at any given time.

 Apart from coding in your browser, you can also use Codeanywhere on iOS and Android.
 You can even link your Codeanywhere account with Dropbox and Google Drive, for an even faster sharing experience.